 Melick Library is an open-stacks library and catalogs its holdings under the Dewey Decimal system.
 The selection of the materials for the stacks is largely the responsibility of the Faculty.
-Each year funds from the library budget are allocated to faculty to purchase materials for the stacks.
-It is the responsibility of the library staff to make the selections for the Reference and Periodicals collection, however interested Faculty are encouraged to make recommendations as well.
-All library acquisitions must be in accordance with the Books and Materials Selection Policy, the Gift Policy, or the Periodicals Selection Policy.
-The Technical Services Librarian is in charge of Acquisitions and will place faculty orders for materials from September through February.
-Orders submitted after February 1 will be held until the next budget year.
+Faculty members will work with the technical librarian to update and weed the collection during academic program review year.
+All library acquisitions must be in accordance with the Collections Policy and the Gift Policy.
+The Technical Services Librarian is in charge of Acquisitions and will place faculty orders for materials.

 The Faculty is responsible for encouraging student use of the library.
-Tours of the Library facilities and/or an introduction to available resources can be arranged through the Director or the Public Services Librarian.
-Incoming freshmen are normally introduced to the services and resources available in Melick Library during Freshman Seminar.
-Transfer students are provided with an introduction to the library before they begin classes.
+Tours of the Library facilities and/or an introduction to available resources can be arranged through the Public Services Librarian.
 Subject-specific Information Literacy Instruction is requested directly through the Public Services Librarian and may include hands-on search exercises and demonstrations to promote active learning.
-Ideally these will be conducted in the Information Literacy Lab (Computer Study Center) and would be tailored to the needs of a particular course or major.
+Ideally these will be tailored to the needs of a particular course or major.
 Individual instruction is regularly provided by librarians giving assistance at the Reference Desk during normal Library Service Hours (8:30-4:30) and Sunday through Thursday evenings from 6:00-9:00.